swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 - 80 (HTTP)
 - 443 (HTTPS)

-You might additionally forward your ports for your torrent client, FTP or other applications.
-The steps are he same.
+You might additionally forward/open the ports for your torrent clients, FTP or other applications.
+The steps are the same.

 Consider using a Dynamic DNS (DDNS) provider for your home IP to gain a free domain that can be used for something such as letsencrypt.